Posted on Tuesday, November 1st, 2005

 But something is puzzling to me...

 What in the heck are you doing reading my crappy blog?
-I'd think that to REAL writers like you (and James and Cavan and dozens of other bloggers far more talented than I) my blog would be absolute torture.
+I'd think that to REAL writers like yourself, James Bow, and Cavan Terrill, and dozens of other bloggers far more talented than I) my blog would be absolute torture.
 I mean, doesn't it drive you crazy pouring over my dangling participles and never-ending ellipsises?
 Or my making plurals out of words like "ellipsis" that are already plural in their singular form?
 Or talking about "dangling participles" when I don't even know what they are?
 Is it some kind of self-inflicted torture?
 I heard once that good writers are tortured writers... is this what does it for you?
 Reading crappy blogs I mean?
 And, because I am really curious, how much alcohol do you have to consume before reading Blogography doesn't make you want to gouge your eyes out?

 Oh well.
 Here you are.
 I suppose I should thank you for stopping by... but I feel like I should apologize or something instead, so here it goes.